-La'ie's drinking water is drawn from five wells, over 200 to 300 feet below the surface, that tap the deep basalt drinking water aquifer described above.
+La'ie's drinking water is drawn from wells that tap into the deep basalt drinking water aquifer.
 Possible contamination sources of concern in this area include untreated wastewater from cesspools, and agricultural activities such as pesticides and other chemicals.
-The underground basalt and the cap rock between the aquifer and the surface, however, filter out most contaminants; but very small contaminates over many years can be measured, as is shown in the above table of data.
+Most contaminants are filtered out; but very small contaminates over many years can be measured, as is shown in the above table of data.
 Our water, as it is pumped out of the ground, does not need treatment, but we do add a small amount of chlorine disinfection to prevent bacterial growth in pipelines and tanks, as do most water utilities in the country.
 A Source Water Assessment Report has been completed and is available at the Hawaii Reserves Offices in the Laie Shopping Center.